CHIRANTH-24/CHIRANTH-24/README.md

 # 💫 About Me:
-👯 I’m looking to collaborate on Talawa Admin Portal <br>🤝 I’m looking for help with Talawa API<br>🌱 I’m currently learning ReactJS<br> Reach me out at chiranthrajuc@gmail.com
+👯 I’m looking to collaborate on Talawa Admin Portal <br>🤝 I’m looking for help with Talawa API<br>Reach me out at chiranthrajuc@gmail.com

 # 💻 Tech Stack: